 We saw our little orange seaplane coming over Beaver Island just after 1pm and we headed down to the dock.
 We loaded up and left 30 minutes before schedule for the short flight back to Grand Marais.
 The pilot turned the plane to show us a shipwreck, I think it was the America.
 I hope my GoPro caught it, and look forward to checking out the video.

 Our amazing adventure officially ended at the Grand Marais Airport and we headed straight to Java Moose for some coffee and back to civilization for dinner in Duluth.

 Have you been to Isle Royale?
 There is so much to see!
 From extended backpacking trips (like that Father/Daughter Duo we met), paddling trips, day hikes and short visits, long tough trails like the Minong and even cabin accommodations at Rock Harbor!
 There is something for everyone.
 Check out part 2 to read about the gear I brought and watch for upcoming posts on my art kit and some of the planning resources we used for our trip if you’d like to know more.
 If you have any questions or helpful tips to share, please post them in the comments.

-Part 2: Whats in my pack?
+Part 2 Blog Post: What’s in my pack?
 2021 Isle Royale Gear post

 Wandering Pine YouTube – trip and gear videos coming shortly

 Gear Page – subscribe for email updates or watch for my upcoming updated gear post.